datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

     [myinterface.myhandler]
     foo = bar

-In the real world this my look like '[controller.tasks]', or '[database.mysql]' depending on what the interface label, and handler label's are.
+In the real world this may look like '[controller.tasks]', or '[database.mysql]' depending on what the interface label, and handler label's are.
+Additionally, individual handlers can override their config section by setting Meta.config_section.